 A UTM is a tiny tag added to the end of a URL that tells your analytics where the visitor came from.
 There are five standard UTMs:

-- utm_source — where the traffic came from (e.g.
+- utm_source: where the traffic came from (e.g.

-biowise) - utm_medium — the category (e.g.
+biowise) - utm_medium: the category (e.g.

-social,email) - utm_campaign — the specific campaign (e.g.
+social,email) - utm_campaign: the specific campaign (e.g.

-bio,summer_drop) - utm_content — the specific link or ad variant (e.g.
+bio,summer_drop) - utm_content: the specific link or ad variant (e.g.

-hero_button) - utm_term — the keyword (mainly for paid search)
+hero_button) - utm_term: the keyword (mainly for paid search)

 A real example

-Here's a tagged bio link:
+Here is a tagged bio link:

 https://yourshop.com/summer?utm_source=biowise&utm_medium=social&utm_campaign=bio&utm_content=reel_july12